 Monitoring Network Criteria

 The ROD establishes criteria for the remedy well network, including extraction and monitoring wells.
-In broad terms, the remedy well network provides hydraulic control of the plume and provides information on restoration progress and hydraulic control.
-The specific criteria established in the 2005 Annual Report (Landau Associates, Prowell Environmental, Pegasus Geoscience 2006) and used thereafter for evaluating changes to the remedy well network are provided in Table 2 and include criteria for shutting down extraction wells, modifying the monitoring well network, and criteria for well decommissioning.
+In broad terms, the remedy well network provides hydraulic control of the dissolved VOC plume and provides information on restoration progress and hydraulic control.
+The specific criteria established in the 2005 Annual Report (Landau Associates, Prowell Environmental, Pegasus Geoscience 2006), and used thereafter for evaluating changes to the remedy well network are provided in Table 2 and include criteria for shutting down extraction wells, modifying the monitoring well network, and criteria for well decommissioning.
 Extraction and monitoring wells are removed where: 1) contaminant concentrations have repeatedly been shown to be below the cleanup levels (MCLs); and 2) well locations no longer provide useful information for evaluating restoration progress or hydraulic control (i.e., well locations are redundant).

 Remedial Zone A Status